inducer/islpy/README.rst

 Islpy comes with comprehensive `documentation <http://documen.tician.de/islpy>`_.

-*Requirements:* islpy needs a C compiler to build.
+*Requirements:* islpy needs a C++ compiler to build.
 GMP, which used to be a dependency, is no longer required.